How to Make a Meditation App Like Headspace or Calm?

 This meditation app uses a nice combination of colors in its design: pink and purple

-This meditation app uses a nice combination of colors in its design: pink and purple (image by Abhishek Bandhu)
+This mindfulness meditation app uses a nice pastel color combination in its design.

-These are the colors that mainly used in Headspace and Calm apps, so if you want to create a meditation app like Calm, stick to this palette.
+These are the colors that mainly used in Headspace and Calm apps, so if you want to create a mindfulness app like Calm, stick to this palette.

 Secondly, make sure your design doesn’t look too cluttered.
 Actually, this is the golden rule for any kind of mobile application, not just for apps like Headspace.